Berkeley-CS195/fa23/assignments/h195-proj1.md

 1. Select and finalize 1-4 pieces of media that students should read prior to discussion that will situate your chosen technology or concept in the context of society.
 Student media should take about 1 to 1.5 hours in total, maximum.
 Add this to your doc.

-   We won't require specific kinds of sources, but <s>please limit yourself to at most two opinion pieces (and at most one from any single group)</s> (pending decision).
    The UC Berkeley library is a good source for accessing possible readings.

-2. <s>Design a short "pre-work" activity for students to complete, which should involve about a paragraph of writing</s> (pending decision).

 3. Come up with a rough lesson plan that should last for about 50-minutes of discussion to engage the students critically with the social context and implications of your